-- While the cake bakes, slice the top and bottom from each orange, then use a sharp paring knife or serrated blade to cut the rind off the sides of the orange.
+- While the cake bakes, slice the top and bottom from each orange, then use a sharp paring knife or serrated blade to cut the rind off the sides of the orange, so you have peeled, whole oranges.
 Then cut each orange horizontally into 1/4-inch slices.PRO TIP: To cut the rind from the orange, cut the top and bottom from each orange.
 Sit the orange on a cutting board and slice downward from top to bottom, following the natural curve of the orange.
 Rotate the orange and slice downward until you have gone all the way around the orange.
 It should take about 5 or 6 cuts total to go all the way around.

-- Bring 1 cup of sugar and 1 cup of water to a boil in a small pot, along with the remaining knob of ginger.
+- Bring 1 cup of sugar and 1 cup of water to a boil in a small pot, along with any leftover ginger.
 Lower to a simmer.
 Add the oranges (you may have to do this in a couple of batches) and cook at a very low simmer for 4 to 5 minutes.